-Treatment: "Treatment may include excising the scar with a small ‘punch,’ and suturing the defect closed, but this only works for isolated ice pick scars,” he says.
-New York City dermatologist Judy Hellman, MD, adds: “We can also do skin grafts and take skin from behind the ear to fill the scar, and then we can use a laser or radiofrequency device to smooth it out."
-(Here's what you need to know about getting professional laser treatments.)
+Acne scar treatment: “Treatment may include excising the scar with a small ‘punch,’ and suturing the defect closed, but this only works for isolated ice pick scars,” he says.
+New York City dermatologist Judy Hellman, MD, adds: “We can also do skin grafts and take skin from behind the ear to fill the scar, and then we can use a laser or radiofrequency device to smooth it out.”

-Treatment: Energy-based skin resurfacing with a laser, radiofrequency, or an ultrasound device can help treat boxcar scars, according to Nada Elbuluk, MD, an assistant professor at the Ronald O. Perelman Department of Dermatology at New York University Langone Medical Center in New York City.
+Acne scar treatment: Energy-based skin resurfacing with a laser, radiofrequency, or an ultrasound device can help treat boxcar scars, according to Nada Elbuluk, MD, an assistant professor at the Ronald O. Perelman Department of Dermatology at New York University Langone Medical Center in New York City.
 “They all work by creating new collagen beneath the surface of the skin.”
 A series of treatments is likely needed based on the extent of scarring, she says.
 Chemical peels can also help but to a lesser extent.
 With either procedure, using a retinoid to increase cell turnover and further boost collagen can help improve results, Dr. Elbuluk adds.
-(Here's what you need to know about getting a chemical peel.)

 There is also a role for Bellafill and other injectable fillers, including fat, for some depressed scars.
 Bellafill is currently the only filler that’s approved by the U.S. Food and Drug Administration to help raise depressed scars.
 It packs a one-two punch by adding volume, and also encouraging collagen formation beneath the surface by creating a supportive scaffold.
 “Bellafill and other injectables can fill in scars but these tend to be better for one scar,” adds New York City facial plastic surgeon Jennifer Levine, MD.
 Filler results can last up to 18 months.
 “If you have a cheek full of depressed scars, it’s better to resurface the face with laser, radiofrequency, or another energy-based treatment,” she adds.